Overview

 As UX Lead I helped conduct:

-• Competitive / comparative analysis by examining existing air-quality monitors, CO₂-based ventilation tools, and dashboards (e.g. Airthings, IQAir, other IAQ devices) and their UI/UX — to understand how data visualizations are effective people interpret alerts, color coding, dashboards, data vs. simplicity tradeoffs.
+• Competitive / comparative analysis by examining existing air-quality monitors, CO₂-based ventilation tools, and dashboards (e.g. Airthings, IQAir, other IAQ devices) and their UI/UX — to understand how effectively people interpret alerts, color coding, dashboards, data vs. simplicity tradeoffs.

 • Sensor & data domain research by working closely with hardware / firmware teams to understand sensor accuracy, alarm thresholds, algorithms for transmission risk and wifi network integration limitations.